VisionVoyagerX/CBT/README.md

 # CBT

-**A new Cross Band Transformer (CBT) and Wavelet - Cross Band Transformer (Wav-CBT) architecture for pansharpening of satellite imagery**
+**A new Cross Band Transformer (CBT) and a Wavelet Cross Band Transformer (Wav-CBT) architecture for pansharpening of satellite imagery**

 # Performance on benchmark datasets